 "What the Russians are saying today is you - the Americans - because you don't want to coordinate on the ground these sorts of mistakes are going to happen more often.
 It's quite foggy in terms of coordination on the ground.
 With the various violations of the ceasefire, you're going to see more friendly type fire going on," Bishara said.

-US Secretary of State John Kerry and Russian Foreign Minister Sergey Lavrov are due on Wednesday to attend a special Security Council meeting on Syria, held on the sidelines of the UN General Assembly meeting.
+US Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov are due on Wednesday to attend a special Security Council meeting on Syria, held on the sidelines of the UN General Assembly meeting.

 The US military said in its statement that Syria was a "complex situation" but that "coalition forces would not intentionally strike a known Syrian military unit".